camunda-community-hub/camunda-platform-7-osgi/README.md

 ### Part 4 referencing inside processes

-Right now the `BlueprintELResolver` is the only cares for `JavaDelegates`.
+#### With the BlueprintELResolver

+The `BlueprintELResolver` can be used with `JavaDelegates`.
 You'll have to use the `BlueprintELResolver` as ELResolver and register it to listen for `JavaDelegates`.
 If you use the camunda BPM Blueprint wrapper this will be done for you automatically.

-The only other ways is to use the setBeans() method on the `ProcessEngineConfiguration`.
+The `BlueprintELResolver` then tries to match the expression with the Blueprint component name (the id in the context.xml).

+#### With the OSGiELResolver

+The `OSGiELResolver` uses a three step resolution to match expressions with classes

+##### Step 1

+The first step uses the LDAP filter property.
+You have to export a service with the filter property "processExpression=".
+The OSGiELResolver then matches the expression with the filter.

+##### Step 2

+If the LDAP search doesn't suceed the ELResolver will search the Service Registry for JavaDelegates.
+Then the class name will be compared to the expression.
+The comparison is similiar to the default CDI bean names.
+That means the expression has to match the class name starting with a lowercase character, e.g. org.foo.bar.MyClass would match "${myClass}".

+##### Step 3

+The third steps works likes the second one, only that it searches for exported ActivityBehaviours.

 ## Resources